East Texas

 East Texas is a broadly defined cultural, geographic, and ecological region in the eastern part of the U.S. state of Texas that consists of approximately 38 counties.
 It is roughly divided into Northeast, Southeast, and Deep East Texas.
 Most of the region consists of the Piney Woods ecoregion.
 East Texas can sometimes be defined only as the Piney Woods.
 At the fringes, towards Central Texas, the forests expand outward toward sparser trees and eventually into open plains.

-According to the Handbook of Texas, the East Texas area "may be separated from the rest of Texas roughly by a line extending from the Red River in north-central Lamar County southwestward to east-central Limestone County and then southeastward towards eastern Galveston Bay".
+According to the Handbook of Texas, the East Texas area "may be separated from the rest of Texas roughly by a line extending from the Red River in north-central Lamar County southwestward to east-central Limestone County and then southeastward towards eastern Galveston Bay."
 Most sources separate the Gulf Coast area into a separate region.

-The East Texas region includes Kilgore, Tyler, Longview, Texarkana, Lufkin, Marshall, Palestine, Henderson, Jacksonville, Mount Pleasant, and Nacogdoches as principal cities in addition to, in its expanded definition, Greenville, Houston, and Beaumont metropolitan statistical areas.
+The East Texas region includes Tyler, Kilgore, Longview, Texarkana, Lufkin, Marshall, Palestine, Henderson, Jacksonville, Mount Pleasant, and Nacogdoches as principal cities in addition to, in its expanded definition, Greenville, and the metropolitan statistical areas of Houston and Beaumont.